 2. Preheat oven to 400*F. Chop potatoes into ½" cubes and chop onion in half, then each half into sixths.
 Place chicken breasts, potatoes and onions on the baking sheet.
 Scoop all remaining marinade the ingredients in the sheet pan.
 Place in oven and bake for 12 minutes.

-Bake for 12 minutes.
-While baking, chop peppers into bite size pieces or strips.
-Drizzle on olive oil and sprinkle on remaining jerk seasoning.
-Mix to combine.
+3. While baking, chop bell peppers into bite sized pieces or strips.
+Drizzle olive oil on top then stir to combine.
+Sprinkle remaining jerk seasoning over top then again stir to combine.

-After the 12 minutes of baking, add the seasoned peppers and return to the oven.
-Bake until the chicken is tender and just done, about 8-12 more minutes.
-Remove from oven and spread the pineapple over the top.
+4. After 12 minutes of baking, remove sheet pan from oven and add the seasoning bell peppers and return to the oven.
+Bake just until the chicken is just cooked through (165*F) and still tender, about 8-12 minutes.
+Remove from oven and spread the pineapple over top.